Batik by Jonathan & Beth Evans

 To begin the process, melted wax is applied to the areas of a white cloth that are to remain white and then the fabric is dyed with the palest color that is to be used.
 After the cloth has dried, melted wax is applied to the areas that are to remain the dyed color and then it is dyed the next darker shade which is then in turn waxed.
 This alternating waxing and dyeing is repeated until the desired effect is achieved, with the darkest color being last.
 The hardened wax may crack leaving a way for dye to absorb into the fabric, giving it a veined look which is indicative of batik.
 The wax is then removed by ironing, boiling, dry cleaning or with solvents.
 Different tools can be utilized for the application of the wax.
 A tjanting, which can come in many shapes and sizes is most often used and allows for very precise work.
 It consists of a small metal reservoir, mounted on a handle, with a spout from which the wax flows.
 Brushes and carved wood or shaped metal printing blocks called tjaps may also be used.

-SPRING HOURS- THURSDAY-SATURDAY10AM-5PM, SUNDAY 11AM-4PM.
-WE ARE BOOKING SPRING/ SUMMER 2024 BATIK CLASSES.
+SUMMER HOURS- TUESDAY-SATURDAY10AM-5PM, SUNDAY 11AM-4PM.
+WE ARE BOOKING SPRING/SUMMER 2025 BATIK CLASSES.
 SEE CLASSES PAGE FOR DETAILS